-Grants of $30,000 are made to post-doctoral scholars engaged in work on some aspect of the life and career of Harry S. Truman or of the public and foreign policy issues which were prominent during the Truman years.
-The award is intended to free a scholar from teaching or other employment for a substantial period of time.
+Grants of $30,000 are made to established post-doctoral scholars engaged in work on some aspect of the life and career of Harry S. Truman or of the public and foreign policy issues which were prominent during the Truman years.
+The award is intended to free a senior scholar from teaching or other employment for a substantial period of time.
 The awarding of the Scholar’s Award is contingent upon the receipt of underwriting support and of strong proposals from applicants.

 If, in the opinion of the Institute’s Committee on Research, Scholarship and Education, the quality of available applications does not justify the making of an award in any given year, none will be made.
 When possible, the Institute intends to award a Scholar’s Award every other year, in even-numbered years.
 The Scholar’s Award will be payable in two $15,000 installments, July and January.